 - On the day of the procedure, when you arrive at the unit, you will be asked to complete a short form with personal details and information regarding your current medications.
 If you are unable to complete the form yourself, someone will help you. - Please bring any medications that you are currently taking with you, or an up-to-date copy of your prescription. - You will be seen by a Nurse who will ask you a few questions about your medical history.
-This is to confirm that you are fit enough to undergo the colonoscopy examination. - The Nurse will record your heart rate, blood pressure and oxygen levels.
-If you are diabetic, your blood glucose level will also be checked. - They will also discuss the consent form with you.

-- The Nurse will also ask you about your arrangements for getting home after your colonoscopy.
-If you have decided to have a sedative, you must be accompanied home. - You will be escorted to a designated changing area where you will be asked to remove your lower garments and put on a hospital gown, as well as some special shorts. - If you wish you can bring your own dressing gown and slippers. - You will wait in the changing area until the team is ready to call you. - REMEMBER: The time on your appointment letter is the time you need to arrive at the Day Treatment Centre and not the time you will have your procedure.
+This is to confirm that you are fit enough to undergo the examination. - The Nurse will record your heart rate, blood pressure and oxygen levels.
+If you are diabetic, your blood glucose level will also be checked. - They will also discuss the consent form with you. - The Nurse will also ask you about your arrangements for getting home after your procedure.
+If you have decided to have a sedative, you must be accompanied home. - You will be escorted to a designated changing area where you will be asked to remove your lower garments and put on a hospital gown, as well as some special shorts. - If you wish you can bring your own dressing gown and slippers. - If you did not have your enema at home this will be given to you once you get changed. - You will wait in the changing area until the team is ready to call you. - REMEMBER: The time on your appointment letter is the time you need to arrive at the Day Treatment Centre and not the time you will have your procedure.